cginternals/glbinding/README.md

-Current code written with a typical C binding for OpenGL (e.g. GLEW) is fully compatible for the use with glbinding.
-Just replace all includes to the old binding with the include to glbinding and use the ```gl``` namespace.
-Besides the actual binding, glbinding comes with these additional features:
-* Per OpenGL Feature API headers (e.g. gl44core.h)
-  * Core, extensions, combined
-  * Per feature functions and constants (enums, bitfields, special values)
-  * Separate namespaces
 * Type-safe OpenGL parameters (enums, bitfields, bitfield groups)
   * Never mix bitfields of different groups again
   * Code completion for all allowed values